 Hotter, drier conditions also increase the risk of bushfires, placing further pressure on our drinking water supplies.

 The majority of our water supply reservoirs are in protected catchments, meaning they are surrounded by natural bushland.
 That keeps the water cleaner and means less treatment is required to meet our strict health standards, but that bushland is also susceptible to bushfire which can impact water quality and supply and take reservoirs offline in the short term.

 In a hotter and drier climate, the risks of bushfire increase, making efficiencies in our entire water supply system even more critical.

-All that means our water supply picture looks different today than it has in the past, and will continue to evolve.
+All of these factors mean that Melbourne's water supply picture looks different today than it has in the past, and it will continue to evolve.